OMUCAI/PiTCT-docs/docs/migration/v0_to_v1.md

-# PyTCT v0 → v1 Migration Guide
+# v0 to v1

-This document explains the changes and steps required to migrate PyTCT from v0 to v1.
+This document explains the changes and steps required to migrate PiTCT from v0 to v1.

 ## 1. Changes (Overview)